If you’re new to gaming, you might have heard the abbreviation ‘FPS’ and wondered what it means.

 Due to their popularity as online multiplayer games, FPS (first-person shooter) players will need good FPS (frames per second) to stay competitive.

-Frames per second (or frame rate) is the measurement of how many images a GPU is able to produce in one second.
+Frames per second (or frame rate) is the measurement of how many images a GPU can produce in one second.
 The more frames that are shown, the smoother the movement and the more enjoyable your gaming experience.

 Even without these advantages, most players want a higher FPS to enjoy their gaming experience to the fullest.
 If the images are high quality but aren’t produced at a fast, consistent framerate, games will be far less visually appealing and less enjoyable to play.
 In 2022, the usual target for FPS is 60.
 This number used to be 30 and, with the constant advancement of technology, it’s safe to assume it will only continue to trend higher.

 The best way to achieve a stable frame rate with satisfying image quality is to patiently adjust the graphics settings in your chosen game.
-There are other tools, such as Nvidia’s GeForce Experience, which allows you to make changes to the settings outside of the game but this particular tool uses the game’s settings options.
-It can still be very useful because it allows you to optimize the settings before you even launch the game.
+There are other tools, such as Nvidia’s GeForce Experience, which allows you to make changes to the settings outside of the game, but this particular tool uses the game’s settings options.
+It can still be very useful because it allows you to optimize the settings before launching the game.